 Over the last century, or even half-century, the feeding habits have dramatically changed.
 The proportion of carbohydrates in typical diets has increased.
 Moreover they have changed in nature.
 High glycemic index carbohydrates are now much more affordable.

-The situation is now that these refined sugars have replaced raw carbohydrates and are found in great quantities in the cheapest foods:
+The situation is now that these refined sugars have replaced raw carbohydrates and are found in large quantities in the cheapest foods:

-- Refined flour is the main ingredient for white bread, cake, pizzas, pasta
+- Refined flour is the main ingredient for white bread, cakes, pizzas, pastas

 - Potatoes that was used as a replacement of wheat in case of starvation in Europe.
 Potatoes are highly glycemic carbohydrates